The 8 Best Retro Gaming Consoles You Can Get in 2022

-Despite the initial roadblocks that Retro-Bit experienced with their 2016 releases, this follow up of the series has taken all of the criticism on board to produced a very decent console for the retro emulation market.
+Despite the initial roadblocks that Retro-Bit experienced with their 2016 releases, this follow-up of the series has taken all of the criticism on board to produce a very decent console for the retro emulation market.

 To kick things off with, there are noticeable improvements in emulation quality.
 Despite the lacking contours and other visual flairs, this time around, the retro-bit super retro-cade can output video quality at 720p.

 In the whole package, you will get, an RCA cable to connect with older CRTs, two 10-foot durable controllers, and a comprehensive library of over 90 8 and 16-bit classics.

 Some of the video games that you will be able to play on this console include Mega Man and Ghost N’ Goblins.
 Some less popular titles that you can try out include Side Arms and Wizard Fire.

 On top of all that, you can use the included in the package SD card slot to save and transfer game progress from console to console.

 The Neogeo Mini Pro looks like a mini version of those large arcade devices that you can see in just about any gaming room in shopping centers and malls.

 The best price at the time of writing was $99.99.